|

 system, and if they can’t then the public are referred to the “no win – no

-taxpayer is footing the bill for unnecessary court cases which would never
+the taxpayer is footing the bill for unnecessary court cases which would

-have even reached the courtroom door, were it not for the fact that somebody
+never have even reached the courtroom door, were it not for the fact that

-else was paying".
-He went on to say that the government is unhappy
+somebody else was paying".
+He went on to say that the government is

-with the fact that we have a very litigious society, and that the government
+unhappy with the fact that we have a very litigious society, and that the

-twice in less than seven days that I have found myself agreeing with the
+That is twice in less than seven days that I have found myself agreeing

-invite my loyal readers to consider the point of view that rather than
+I might invite my loyal readers to consider the point of view that

-subsidising a very expensive process, the government might like to address
+rather than subsidising a very expensive process, the government might like

-the question of why is it that only the extremely rich can afford to use the
+to address the question of why is it that only the extremely rich can afford

 |